Atlético Madrid and Suárez held again in Spanish league

-MADRID (AP) — Atlético Madrid struggled again with Luis Suárez in attack, and was held by Villarreal for its second straight 0-0 draw in the Spanish league on Saturday.
+Atlético and Suárez struggled again on Saturday, being held by Villarreal at home in a Spanish league match which it finished with no shots on target.

-After opening with a 6-1 rout of Granada — with Suárez coming off the bench and scoring twice — Atlético had played to a scoreless draw at promoted Huesca.
-That game marked the Uruguay striker’s first start with his new club after being told by Barcelona that he wasn’t wanted anymore.
+“Sometimes it’s hard to explain these situations when you try everything but can’t create opportunities,” said Diego Simeone, who was seeking his 200th Spanish league win as Atlético’s coach.
+“We have to look at the positives.
+The results haven’t been what we expected but I like the team’s attitude.”

-Suárez and the rest of Atlético’s team had a lackluster performance then, and again on Saturday against Villarreal.
-They were unable to create significant scoring chances at its Wanda Metropolitano Stadium.
+Suárez thrived in the opener but had already struggled — along with the rest of the team — in the 0-0 draw at promoted Huesca on Wednesday, a game that marked the Uruguay striker’s first start with his new club after being told by Barcelona that he wasn’t wanted anymore.

-Villarreal squandered a few good opportunities to come away with the victory, frustrated by Atlético goalkeeper Jan Oblak.
+Villarreal had dangerous chances at the Wanda Metropolitano Stadium on Saturday, but it couldn’t capitalize on them and squandered a good opportunity to come away with the victory.
+Atlético goalkeeper Jan Oblak made a few good saves to keep the clean sheet.

 “They played a great match and didn’t leave us any space to play,” Oblak said.
 “We should have done more but we couldn’t.
 The draw was not what we wanted.”

-Unai Emery’s Villarreal, which entered the season amid high expectations, was coming off two wins from its first four matches.
+Unai Emery’s Villarreal, which entered the season amid high expectations and is sitting third in the standings, was coming off two wins from its first four matches.
 It lost 4-0 to Barcelona at the Camp Nou Stadium last weekend.

-“We had our chances, but in the end it was a fair result,” Villarreal defender Mario Gaspar said.
+“This gives us credibility,” Emery said.
+“It was a lot different from what happened against Barcelona.
+We feel like we could’ve won it.”

-Expectations also rose for Atlético after it signed Suárez and he scored two goals and set up another in about 20 minutes off the bench against Granada, but there was only disappointment after the consecutive scoreless draws going into the international break.
+Expectations also rose for Atlético after it signed Suárez and he scored two goals and set up another in about 20 minutes off the bench against Granada, but there was only disappointment after the consecutive 0-0 draws going into the international break.

 Suárez, starting in place of Diego Costa and playing alongside Portuguese forward João Félix, had few chances in front of goal, just as had happened against Huesca.
+Suárez was substituted by Costa in the 70th minute on Saturday.

 “It was good to start with a win, but if we can’t keep it up, the euphoria diminishes,” Oblak said.
 “We have to keep working and keep improving so we can continue winning matches.”